 So, I couldn’t resist but visit one of those places.
 And after exploring the town for the whole morning, I took a bit of a break and had a cup of coffee and a slice of the Schwarzwald cake.

 With so many cafe terraces, many Karlsruhe squares are being turned into the city’s living room packed with locals enjoying chatting with their friends and watching the world goes by.
 And I enjoyed being one of them for a few moments…

 ⤷ TIP: I explored Karlsruhe on a guided tour, and am recommending you doing the same.
 Mine was provided by the tourist office.
 However, you can also book a city tour here.
-Or even explore the city on a bicycle tour.

 Natural History Museum